-This concept rests on the premise that one needs to respect oneself as well as respect other people in spite of aspect of divergence.
+This concept rests on the premise that one needs to respect oneself as well as respect other people in spite of aspects of divergence.
 Entering this philosophy, this article explores its applicability in the contemporary world and the way the idea of this saying can help transform people’s lives and improve the quality of their relationships.
 Well, let’s go deeper into the main aspects that define this saying.

 The Balance Between Fearlessness and Respect